Group B Strep Screening

 Group B Strep (GBS) is a bacteria present in the vagina and bowel of around 20% of women in the UK.
 It does not cause harm or any health concerns in the women that carry it.

 However, It can become a problem for babies in the women that carry it when their water's break.
-A small number of babies will be exposed to it and some will get a potentially serious infection.
+A few babies will be exposed to it and some will get a potentially serious infection.
 Group B Streptococcus is the UK’s most common cause of life-threatening infections in newborn babies, and of meningitis in babies up to age 3 months.

 The benefits of Group B Strep Screening in Pregnancy is